cmpsoares/cmpsoares.com/content/english/blog/2024-11-14_rca-showdown-sre-vs-itil-itsm.md

 ### The ITIL/ITSM Way: Process-Oriented and Customer-Focused

 Now let’s look at **ITIL/ITSM** (Information Technology Infrastructure Library / IT Service Management).
+While ITSM refers to the overall discipline of managing IT services, ITIL is one of the most popular frameworks within ITSM, known for its focus on structured processes and risk management.
 These frameworks are all about process discipline, risk management, and service delivery.
 In the ITIL world, incidents and problems are carefully documented, and RCAs are conducted to ensure **service continuity** and compliance with **SLAs (Service Level Agreements)**.

-Key features of ITIL RCAs:
+#### Key features of ITIL RCAs:
 - **Structured and Formal**: Every incident has a clear process for investigation, typically with assigned roles and responsibilities.
 - **Process Compliance**: The focus is often on ensuring that proper processes were followed (or identifying where they weren’t).
 - **Customer-Centric**: RCAs consider the business and customer impact, ensuring service levels are maintained.